-- Title (and subtitle, if any). - Master's thesis submissions should not include the author's name or college on the title page, but must include the student's candidate number. - Words to the effect of 'Thesis submitted in partial fulfilment of the requirement for the degree of MSc in Social Data Science at the Oxford Internet Institute at the University of Oxford'. - Month and year, or else the Oxford term and year, in which the thesis was submitted. - The exact word count of the whole thesis (see Section 3.4.4 above for details).
+- Title (and subtitle, if any). - Master's thesis submissions should not include the author's name or college on the title page, but must include the student's candidate number. - Words to the effect of "Thesis submitted in partial fulfilment of the requirement for the degree of MSc in Social Science of the Internet at the Oxford Internet Institute at the University of Oxford'. - Month and year, or else the Oxford term and year, in which the thesis was submitted. - The exact word count of the whole thesis.
+This word count must include footnotes and figure-counts but exclude the bibliography (see Section 3.5.4 above for details).

-3.6.3 Abstract
+3.7.3.
+Abstract